The Miracle Project

 The Miracle Project is a theater and film program for autistic children and their siblings and friends, which was featured in the HBO documentary Autism: The Musical.
 The documentary premiered at the Tribeca Film Festival, and won two Emmy Awards and many Audience Awards.

 History

 The program, founded by Elaine Hall, is a grantee of the Annenberg Institute.
-Elaine's adopted son Neal has autism, and she has published Now I See the Moon about her life as his mother.
+Elaine's adopted son Neal is autistic, and she has published Now I See the Moon about her life as his mother.
 Together with Miracle Project collaborator Diane Isaacs, Elaine also produced a DVD series entitled 7 Keys to Unlocking the World of Autism.
 Elaine has been featured in The Autism Perspective magazine, and has received the Angel Award from the Malibu Special Education Foundation, the Kinus Award for Outstanding Achievement (in Canada) and the Miracle Worker Award from Autism Speaks.

 Recordings

 The Miracle Project also produced a CD entitled Fly...Into the World of Autism, featuring music written by children in the project and performed by Jack Black, Macy Gray, Jason Alexander, Stephen Stills, and other celebrities.